Complaints, Appeals & Malpractice Policy

 - There was bias or conflict of interest

-- Stage 3 – External Review Referral to an external body (if applicable to qualification type).
+Referral to an external body, if applicable to the qualification type.

 Timeframes